livingdocsIO/documentation/content/guides/authentication/access-hooks.md

 A hook can return a permission error (with a 403 `status` property) which is consumed by the editor.

-### Alpha Stage
+## Beta Stage

-The implementation of the access hooks is in an alpha stage and could change in the future.
+The implementation of the access hooks is in an beta stage and could change in the future.
 We might introduce policies that will replace the hooks at a later step.
 So please make sure you don't implement complex logic using the hooks.

-### Example
+## Example: Prevent Document Updates

 Here you see a simple example which rejects a document update when the title is set to 'examplePermissionError'.